We may receive compensation when you click on links to products from our partners.

 Working while going to college can be challenging, but many people do it.
 Ideally, you will want to get internships during your Summer (and sometimes Winter) breaks.
 Internships tend to be focused on your major and will give you industry-specific experience.
 Your college is a great way to find an internship, but there are a number of great websites that provide potential opportunities (see Looking For An Internship – What To Expect From Employers).
 Practical experience will raise your resume above the bar when it comes to searching for a job in the current economy.

 You should also consider your resume.
-And you never know if the company you intern at might just want to
+And you never know if the company you intern at might just want to hire you full-time after graduation.

 Sign Up for Seminars and Additional Classes: